 What use would clear vision over a mile be to a cat?
 If cats preyed on deer it would be of good use, but their main targets are smaller mammals, like mice, which you probably can’t see over a distance no matter how good your vision is.

-The best companions of your cat in hunting are the hearing, the sense of smell, the knowledge about where and when the prey hangs out, how to stay undetected by the prey, as well as patience to sit and wait in an ambush.
+Your cat’s best tools for hunting are hearing, sense of smell, and knowledge about where and when the prey is out, how to remain undetected by the prey, as well as the patience to sit and wait in ambush.